-Are these rings right out of the original punk-roc...k Sixties?
+Are these rings right out of the original punk-rock Sixties?
 No, because, first of all, they're new designs.
 Yet, each betrothal ring possesses one or more of those creative (and critical!) elements of punk: the non-color black (especially blackened precious metal); dark gemstones; and accents and design features like bullets, spikes, and studs.
 Sometimes meshy and chain-maille metals in rings can cross over into that punk bride style, although mesh can also go the other way into ultra-feminine retro antique looks.

 01 of 05

-"The fusion of two precious metals is a symbol of lasting union between lovers," says the copy on its website, further explaining that, "Eros was the Greek gold of love and the Father of Bliss and Konstantino's Eros Collection honors these special bonds, marrying sterling silver and...
-18K gold in intricate patterns."
+"The fusion of two precious metals is a symbol of lasting union between lovers.
+Eros was the Greek gold of love and the Father of Bliss and Konstantino's Eros Collection honors these special bonds, marrying sterling silver and 18K gold in intricate patterns."

 02 of 05

 It's not surprising that designer Erica Molinari is based in New York City's trendy West Village.
 Her aesthetic reflects the contrasts of her neighborhood: timeworn but modern, dazzling yet accessible.
 These two bridal bands, both with bezel-set colorless diamonds, are exemplary of that.
 The blackened sterling silver/karat gold band on the left, in particular, is a perfect ode to modern-day punk.

 03 of 05

 Nothing like black-on-black when choosing punk-influenced jewelry.
 From Faith Ann Kiely Fine Jewelry, this blackened sterling silver ring from the "Corinthium Collection" is called the IX Corinthium dome ring.
 It features a 1-16mm round dome rose-cut black onyx center stone, prong-set, plus a halo of .41ctw in diamonds.
 MSRP: $3,200.

 04 of 05

 Before becoming a jewelry designer, Mauri Pioppo had a professional career as a modern dancer.
-Always the artiste, she designs where her spirit takes her.
+Always the artist, she designs where her spirit takes her.
 And these three wedding bands from her "Gabriel Collection" are great examples of that.
-The design is based on the wings of the Angel Gabriel--one in blackened sterling silver, one in rhodium-plated 18K white gold, and the other in 18K yellow gold, and each with diamonds.Continue to 5 of 7 below.
+The design is based on the wings of the Angel Gabriel--one in blackened sterling silver, one in rhodium-plated 18K white gold, and the other in 18K yellow gold, and each with diamonds.Continue to 5 of 5 below.

 05 of 05